joaquim25/CityBikes_challenge/README.md

 <h3 align="center">Citybikes challenge</h3>

-A simple Web App showing Bike Sharing data on an interactive and dynamic map.
+A simple Web App with Bike Sharing data on an interactive and dynamic map.

 ## 📝 Table of Contents